pywbem/pywbem/docs/mocksupport.rst

 Overview
 --------

-The pywbem package contains the ``pywbem_mock`` module which provides mock support that enables usage of the pywbem library without a WBEM server.
+The pywbem package contains the ``pywbem_mock`` subpackage which provides mock support that enables usage of the pywbem library without a WBEM server.
-This module is used for testing the pywbem library itself and can also be used for the development and testing of Python programs using the pywbem library.
+This subpackage is used for testing the pywbem library itself and can be used for the development and testing of Python programs that use the pywbem library.

-The pywbem mock support consists of a :class:`pywbem_mock.FakedWBEMConnection` class that establishes a *faked connection*.
+The pywbem mock support consists of the :class:`pywbem_mock.FakedWBEMConnection` class that establishes a *faked connection*.
 That class is a subclass of :class:`pywbem.WBEMConnection` and replaces its internal methods that use HTTP/HTTPS to communicate with a WBEM server with methods that instead operate